librocco/librocco/pkg/db/README.md

 -   warehouse:

     -   warehouse is a section of the stock inventory
-    -   a warehouse could be an actual (physical) warehouse, or a simbolic one (representing a section of books in the store)
+    -   a warehouse could be an actual (physical) warehouse, or a symbolic one (representing a section of books in the store)
     -   each warehouse tracks inventory stock at a given point in time

     _Note: There can be multiple different warehouses, but there's always one (special) default warehouse.
 Each warehouse displays its own stock, while the default warehouse displays the entirety of the book stock (for all warehouses)._